Kathy Heivilin, BS, CPIA, RBP

 A Brief Overview of Zoonotic Disease

 A zoonotic disease is any disease that may be transmitted from an animal to a human under natural conditions.
-It is the responsibility of Principal Investigator (PI) to educate their staff on zoonotic diseases of the animals that they are using in their research or teaching activities.
+It is the responsibility of the Principal Investigator (PI) to educate their staff on zoonotic diseases of the animals that they are using in their research or teaching activities.
 Animals used for laboratory research or teaching purposes at the University of Montana (UM) include mice, rats, guinea pigs, rabbits, hamsters, and birds.
 Wildlife species used as research subjects in field studies at UM include, but are not limited to, bats, birds, fish, mammals, amphibians, and reptiles.

 Transmission of zoonotic diseases from animals is primarily by direct contact, fecal-oral contact, indirect contact with invertebrate vectors and contaminated inanimate objects, or inhalation of aerosolized materials.
 Transmission of zoonotic diseases can be prevented through a variety of means, including